kenananders/gdscript_tutorial/README.md

 ![](https://raw.githubusercontent.com/kenananders/gdscript_tutorial/main/screenshots/355lambda.png)

 ![](https://raw.githubusercontent.com/kenananders/gdscript_tutorial/main/screenshots/355map.png)

+Other Functional programming types are similarly implemented and mostly follow the Python structure.

 ## User Defined Types
 The GDScript scripts themselves can act as a custom type.
 In the examples below, note that each script corresponds to a specific node.
 This means that each node acts as it's own 'class' to a certain degree, allowing the loading of other scripts to create custom objects.